 Is biomass renewable energy?

 The use of biomass as an energy source is considered to be renewable because the organic matter used can be replenished naturally, unlike fossil fuels.
 For example, when harvesting wood as a fuel, more trees are planted to replace those used.
-Better yet, over one year a mature tree will take up about 22 kilograms of carbon dioxide from the atmosphere, and in exchange release oxygen, making up for some of the emissions released when it is used as a fuel*.
+Better yet, over one year a mature tree will take up about 22 kilograms of carbon dioxide from the atmosphere, and in exchange release oxygen, making up for some of the emissions released when it is used as a fuel1.
 However, biomass is not necessarily considered carbon neutral, as it depends on the specific fuel and other factors such as transportation.
-At E.ON Next, all of our fixed tariff customers are already enjoying 100% renewable electricity**.
+At E.ON Next, all of our Next Gust2 and Next Drive3 tariff customers are already enjoying 100% renewable electricity.
 Want to join the party?
-Check out our latest fixed tariff deals.
+Check out our Next Gust and Next Drive tariffs.

-If you’re looking to introduce even more renewable energy into your home, don't forget to check out our home energy solutions, such as solar panels and heat pumps.
-As an E.ON Next customer you can enjoy up to £350*** off our home solutions, and help to lower your household bills and emissions.
+If you’re looking to introduce even more renewable energy into your home, don't forget to check out our home energy tech, such as solar panels and heat pumps.
+As an E.ON Next customer you can enjoy up to £3504 off our range of home energy tech, and help to lower your household bills and emissions.

 What is renewable energy?